Society of Camera Operators

-The SOC receives its applications for membership either through the mail, or digitally through its primary email address, firstname.lastname@example.org.
+The SOC receives its applications for membership either through the mail, or digitally through its primary email address, email@example.com.
 Applications are accepted for Active, Associate, Educator, Student and Corporate membership levels (individuals cannot currently apply for Charter, Honorary, Retired or Consultant membership).
 Each level of membership has specific requirements and initiation fees.
 If an application is incomplete, the SOC office will reach out to the applicant to coordinate receiving any additional materials.
 Once the application is complete, including initiation payment, it is uploaded for the Membership Committee to review.
 The deadline for all applications is eight days before the upcoming Board Meeting, so that the Membership Committee has time to vet and review all applications before going out to the entire Board for review.
 Board Members are provided with all applicant details and a recommendation from the Membership Committee on a Ballot preceding the Board Meeting and the final vote is tallied at the Board Meeting.
+Membership is granted at the discretion of Board of Governors.
 If the Board is not in agreement on a candidate, the applicant will be discussed further before a vote is counted.

 Once a new member is accepted to the SOC, the SOC Office will reach out to the applicant via email following the Board Meeting.
 The newly accepted member will receive a new member packet, which welcomes them to the SOC and provides them with their membership card information on how to access the current Bylaws, Camera Operator Magazine, a new Member Certificate, if applicable for their Membership Level, and other relevant materials.
 This will be sent within a reasonable amount of time, depending on when all of the materials are received (the certificates are created by an outside vendor).
 Corporate Members are sent a different welcome packet than Active, Associate, Educator and Student Members.
 New members are immediately included in SOC email correspondence, posted on the Society’s Facebook, posted on the Society’s Instagram account, included on the website roster, and are welcome to participate in all SOC Events.